-Jaw-dropping Broadway, ice skating and high-diving acrobatic shows make Royal Caribbean one of our favorite cruise lines for entertainment.
+Jaw-dropping Broadway, ice-skating and high-diving acrobatic shows make Royal Caribbean one of our favorite cruise lines for entertainment.
 Not surprisingly, seats for these shows fill up fast.
 Cruisers have the option to reserve seats after booking, and we highly recommend it -- especially for Broadway shows like "Mamma Mia!" and "Grease."

 3. Look beyond the buffet for breakfast and lunch.

 As is the case on nearly every cruise ship, passengers flock to the buffet for breakfast and lunch.
-It's free, it's quick and you can stack your plate as high as your little heart desires.
+It's free, it's quick, and you can stack your plate as high as your little heart desires.
 On the flip side, it can turn into utter chaos at peak dining times (early morning on port days and around 1 p.m., for example).

 4. Make your own pizza at Sorrento's.

-The custom-pizza station allows passengers to pile as many (or as few) fresh ingredients (such as barbecue chicken, artichokes and jalapenos) as they like onto a thick-crust dough, then have their creation baked and served to their table within about 10 minutes.
-(Gluten-free dough is available upon request.
+The custom-pizza station allows cruisers to pile as many (or as few) fresh ingredients (such as barbecue chicken, artichokes and jalapenos) as they like onto a thick-crust dough.
+Creations are baked and served to the table within about 10 minutes.
+(Gluten-free dough is available upon request.)

 5. Save money with the drink of the day.

 Looking for ways to save money on drinks?
 Royal Caribbean features a "drink of the day," and it costs roughly $2 to $4 less than the average cocktail.
 Check your Cruise Compass (the ship's daily planner) to see what the drink of the day is and where you can find it.

 6. Get creative with your ice cream.

-With so much to do onboard, Royal Caribbean cruisers love to cool off -- with ice cream!
+With so much to do onboard, Royal Caribbean cruisers love to cool off -- often with ice cream.
 Self-serve stations are located at the buffet and pool deck.
 We have one small gripe; they only offer cones, which can get messy if you don't eat them fast enough.